 I remember the first time I drove past a pineapple field.
-I was in Maui with my boyfriend at the time (we are talking 15 years ago now) and I was like ‘OMG I thought pineapples grew on trees’.
-He said, well you’d be surprised, most he’s met actually people do.
+I was in Maui with my boyfriend at the time (we are talking 18years ago now) and I was like ‘OMG I thought pineapples grew on trees’.
+He said, well you’d be surprised, most people actually do.
 Hahaha!

 Did you know, if you twist the top off a pineapple and plant it in the soil, a couple of years later you will have a while new pineapple grow out of that?
 I just love the miracle of nature.

 When you get a deliciously sweet pineapple, they are like divine nectar… one those rare moments to be treasured.
 Meanwhile, back in England I tend to buy frozen pineapple for smoothies.
 Pineapple makes for a sublime treat.

 Hawaii used to be the largest producer of these big, tantalising fruits, although you’ll find them growing all over the world in countries like the Phillipines, the Caribean Brazil and Costa Rica.
 It is commonly thought that the pineapple was first brought into Europe by Christopher Columbus in 1493 (keeping fruits fresh over that long sea voyage is beyond my comprehension though).

 Pineapple has a tough, waxy skin that is removed before eating the inner, yellow fruit.
 The tough fibrous leaves are also generally discarded.
 One of the most innovative and exciting uses for these leaves in recent times is as an alternative to leather!
 This is excellent news for animals as we find ever more compassionate and sustainable ways to harness the waste, by-products of the pineapple industry.